-Some organizations with Epic healthcare analytics and business intelligence (BI) systems continue struggling to provide the analytics needed for financial, operational, or clinical care decisions.
+Some organizations with Epic healthcare analytics and healthcare business intelligence (BI) systems continue struggling to provide the analytics needed for financial, operational, or clinical care decisions.
 If your organization is unable to produce the metrics you need for decision-makers, maybe it’s time to consider a self-service business intelligence strategy (SSBI).

 Healthcare facilities that have Epic Systems software may not quite have a fully implemented BI solution to help drive decision-making.
 These organizations could be lacking critical insights, which might result in lost opportunities for cost savings, efficiency gains, and improved patient outcomes.

 Historically, BI solutions required implementing expensive, brand-name systems that rely on a data warehouse.
 SSBI solutions are less costly and offer more manageable implementations by comparison.
 However, to deploy an SSBI solution, you’ll need to have a clear understanding of your requirements.

 - How many users will you be supporting?